Building northern communities

 Further professional development is available through a full-time Workplace Learning Centre that Diavik established on site, where workplace educators assist workers in developing career plans, and in finding specific training, or upgrading programs to assist them on their career path.
 Diavik's Aboriginal Development Program, based on SAIT Polytechnic's applied management certificate program, offers more than 160 hours of leadership training and mentoring from Diavik staff.
 It is designed to ensure Aboriginal people are employed at all levels throughout the organization.
 Since the 2004 pilot program, several groups have graduated with a total of over 50 graduates.
 This program has now transitioned to the Aurora College and is open to all northerners.
 Diavik continues to support the program with participants.

 Diavik is committed to employing 66 per cent northern workforce with 40 per cent Aboriginal during mine operations.
-At year-end, Diavik employed over 200 more northerners than originally planned in its feasibility studies in the 1990s.
+At year-end, Diavik employed 485 northerners, above original feasibility studies estimates.

 In 2010, we committed to add 86 new apprentices through 2020.

 Through such measures, Diavik expects that it will meet, and exceed, its employment commitments embodied in its Socio-Economic Monitoring Agreement.

 Partnerships with northern businesses